 Less landfill waste - Typically, 80% of material used in sheet acetate frame production is scrap.
 Instead of being landfilled, the scrap will now be returned to and recycled by Eastman into new material, creating a circular production process.

-Upcycled Plastic is produced through a new method where 5 recycled plastic water bottles are repurposed, or “upcycled” into a frame.
+Upcycled Plastic is produced through a new method where a number of recycled plastic water bottles are repurposed, or “upcycled” into a frame.
 The fabrication process begins with the plastic bottles being manually separated and selected.
 Next, the recycled waste is washed thoroughly and cut into chips.
 The chips are pressed into small pellets, then melted down and injected into a frame.

 Responsible Acetate frames are made using parts of cellulose acetate, featuring over 60% Bio-Based materials, a more natural alternative to traditional plastics.
 With bio-based describing the natural and organic origin of material, this acetate avoids petrol-based plasticizers by combining cellulose derived from wood with a plasticizer alternative made from plant-based raw materials.